clseibold/Edim/README.md

   - Using bookmark in place of line number for all commands
   - Deleting bookmarks
   - Ability to save them in separate (projects/settings) file
+* Ability to split a line into two lines

 ## Ideas
 * Ability to use relative line numbers based on what was shown previously (from any command that previews any amount of lines, including insert, delete, preview, etc.)

 ## Commands
 * 's' - Save
-* '#' - Gives back information on the file, including number of lines, filename, number of characters, filetype, etc. * 'a (line#)' - Insert after the line number
+* '#' - Gives back information on the file, including number of lines, filename, number of characters, filetype, etc.
+* 'a (line#)' - Insert after the line number
 * 'i (line#)' - Insert before the line number
 * 'A (line#)' - Appends to a line
 * 'I (line#)' - Prepends to a line